CIS565-Fall-2015/Project1-CUDA-Introduction/README.md

 **Answer these:**

 * Part 1: How does changing the number of planets affect performance?
 Why?
-* Parts 1 & 2: How does changing the grid and block sizes affect performance?
+* Part 1: How does changing the block count and block size affect performance?
+  Why?
+* Part 2: For a larger matrix, how might changing the block count and block size affect performance?
 Why?
 * Parts 1 & 2: Without running comparisons of CPU code vs. GPU code, how would you expect the performance to compare?
 Why?
 What might be the trade-offs?